Father of five children earns Simon's golden buzzer

 The Ketterer’s adopted children came out of very desperate situations.
 Three brothers were born into a household where meth was being produced.
 One of his sons complained regularly of stomach aches after they adopted him, and the couple discovered he had previously eaten rocks in an attempt to fill his empty stomach.
 Another, Rodrigo, “Rodee” suffers from cerebral palsy, caused by shaken infant syndrome.
 Ketterer shares Rodee couldn’t speak when the family first got him, but really enjoyed music.
 Ketterer spent a lot of time communicating to him through song, and now Rodee is able to speak.
 Another son, Shawn, came to the Ketterers after being homeless for a time.

 If adopting this number of children isn’t incredible enough, though, Ketterer told more of his family’s story while being interviewed on America’s Got Talent.
 Ketterer shared that he and his wife, Ivey, got married young and became pregnant with their oldest child, Sophia.
 During the pregnancy, both Ivey and Sophia got really sick; the doctors told Ketterer neither were likely to make it through the night.
 Ketterer prayed and miraculously, both Ivey and Sophia pulled through.
 As a young child, Sophia started having dreams of three boys that needed to be adopted.
 After going through the application process to adopt, the first call the Ketterers received was for three little boys.
-Shawn and Rodee can later.
+Shawn and Rodee came later.

 On August 14, Ketterer will return to America’s Got Talent to compete for the $1 million prize.
 If he wins, Ketterer plans on using the money to buy a house that is more handicap-accessible so his son, Rodee, can move around more freely at home.